Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/03-denial-tests.rst

 E.3 Audit Tests for Denials
 ---------------------------

 Report providers operating platforms where turnaways or denials are in operation MUST be subject to the following audit tests for denials.
 For report providers operating multiple platforms, the audit scope as defined in :numref:`audit` MUST include platforms where turnaways or denials are in operation.
 Where either Limit_Exceeded or No_License denials do not apply to a report provider, auditors MUST note this in the audit report.
-This does not require an exemption from the COUNTER Project Director.
+This does not require an exemption from the COUNTER Executive Director.

 These audit tests should represent the scope of the platform under audit.
 That is, where a platform is made up of a mixture of content with Data_Types Article, Multimedia and Patent, the auditor SHOULD represent each of those Data_Types proportionately in the audit test.